carpentries/instructor-training/episodes/21-carpentries.md

 To ensure unique names for each event, we use the `year-month-day-venue` format for the identifier, the slug.
-For instance, for a workshop that starts on Febuary 22nd, 2022 at the University of Data Skills, the slug would be `2022-02-22-data-skills`.
+For instance, for a workshop that starts on February 22nd, 2022 at the University of Data Skills, the slug would be `2022-02-22-data-skills`.
 If you are teaching a centrally-organized workshop,